Science and technology in Venezuela: Computer science

 In 2006 was appointed as Dean of Faculty of Applied Science and Engineering, University of Toronto.
 At the same time she was appointed as Alumni Chair Professor in BioEngineering at the Department of Mechanical and Industrial Engineering.
 Her achievements in education cover the whole spectrum of integrating education, research and engineering practice.
 Dedicated to outreach, she co-developed Engineering Your Future, the Society of Women Engineers workshop for female and minority high school students, and Moving 4th into Engineering, an outreach program targeted toward fourth graders.
 Other major projects include the development of the Identity, Privacy and Security Institute, which works in collaboration with policymakers, regulatory agencies and industry, plus multidisciplinary centres in sustainable energy and global engineering.
 In 2003, she received the Hispanic Engineer National Achievement Education Award and, in 2005, she was named one of America's most important Hispanics in technology and business.

 Evelyn Miralles (born in Caracas, 1967) is a pioneer of virtual reality at NASA.
 Since 1992 has worked at the Johnson Space Center's Virtual Reality Laboratory in Houston (Texas), where she is the Principal Engineer and Technology Strategist.
 Miralles has been supporting Space Shuttle and International Space Station missions.
 Her first project was building a 3D model of a habitat on the Moon.
 It was not feasible but could possibly be used in the future for a mission to Mars.
 Miralles was the co-author of the Dynamic Onboard Ubiquitous Graphics (DOUG) which has been used since 1993 for training in virtual reality by astronauts of STS 61 mission who repaired the Hubble Space Telescope, and then for all the other missions.
 She worked also in the space station ISS, designing the structure and work steps for the astronauts.

 Santiago Schnell (born in Caracas, on October 6, 1971) is a biophysical chemist and computational and mathematical biologist.
 Schnell received his initial training in biological science from Universidad Simón Bolívar and doctorate in mathematical biology from the University of Oxford, England, United Kingdom.
 He pursued his doctoral and postdoctoral research under the supervision of Philip Maini, FRS in the Wolfson Centre for Mathematical Biology at the University of Oxford.
 He is Professor of Molecular & Integrative Physiology, a U-M Brehm Investigator in the Brehm Center for Diabetes Research, and Professor of Computational Medicine & Bioinformatics at the University of Michigan.
 He is considered a leader in Mathematical Biology, Computational Biology and Chemical Kinetics.
 His methods for modeling enzyme catalyzed reactions and reactions inside cells are one of the fast moving frontiers in computational biology according to the Institute for Scientific Information.
 Schnell's laboratory investigates biochemical and biological systems comprising many interacting components, where modeling and theory may aid in the identification of the key mechanisms underlying the behavior of the system as a whole.
-The primary focus on his research is biochemical kinetics, protein homeostasis and protein folding diseases.
+The primary focus on his research is biochemical kinetics, protein homeostasis and protein folding diseases.As of July 2025, he is the provost of Dartmouth College.